-When performing the impairment assessment, we will first assess qualitative factors to determine whether it is necessary to recalculate the fair value of the intangible assets with indefinite lives.
-If we believe, as a result of the qualitative assessment, that it is more likely than not that the fair value of the indefinite-lived intangibles is less than their carrying amount, we calculate the fair value using a market or income approach.
-If the carrying value of intangible assets with indefinite lives exceeds their fair value, then the intangible assets are written-down to their fair values.
-We did not recognize any impairments related to indefinite-lived intangibles during 2021, 2020 or 2019.
+When performing the impairment assessment, we will first assess qualitative factors to determine whether it is necessary to determine the fair value of the intangible assets with indefinite lives.
+If we believe, as a result of the qualitative assessment, that it is more likely than not that the fair value of an indefinite-lived intangible is less than its carrying amount, we calculate the fair value using a market or income approach.
+If the carrying value of the indefinite-lived intangible asset exceeds its fair value, then the intangible asset is written-down to its fair value.
+We did not recognize any impairments related to indefinite-lived intangibles during 2022, 2021 or 2020.